quinn-rs/quinn/docs/book/src/quinn/certificate.md

 ### Configuring Certificates

-Now you generated, or maybe you already had, the certificate, they need to be configured into the client and server.
+Now that you have a valid certificate, the client and server need to be configured to use it.
 After configuring plug the configuration into the `Endpoint`.

 **Configure Server**